 You'll likely hear plenty of commentators talk about how "this is the bottom" for GE.
 And maybe they're right.
 But they also said the same thing this spring after shares tumbled from around $18 to down around $12, a 30% haircut -- only to watch shares continue to drift to less than $7 a share.

-Followers of the buy-and-hold strategy are accepting astronomical risks without realizing they are doing so.
-In this case, they lost the most valuable -- and irreplaceable -- thing when it comes to investing and building wealth.
-That's time.
+Here's the reality...
+Followers of the buy-and-hold strategy are accepting astronomical risks without realizing it.
+In the case of GE, they lost the most valuable and irreplaceable thing when it comes to investing and building wealth: time.
 These investors seem to accept these risks -- the risk of losing 23 years of time -- with nothing to show for it.